 Our experience so far has been truly remarkable:

 - We’re able to find more candidates thanks to looking at internal as well as external talent pool,

-- We’re able to propose better candidates thanks to prioritising Product-Developer fit over the utilisation of people on the bench,
+- We’re able to propose better candidates thanks to prioritizing Product-Developer fit over the utilization of people on the bench,

 - Clients and candidates are happier about the collaboration as both sides have consciously and freely chosen to work with each other (instead of being assigned to one another).

-Our experience shows that finding the Product-Developer fit is what guarantees better productivity, loyalty and overall success and it’s now our guiding principle when assembling dedicated teams.
+Our experience shows that finding the Product-Developer fit guarantees better productivity, loyalty, and overall success, and it’s now our guiding principle when assembling dedicated teams.

 We’d love to hear from you!